Top blog articles

 Draining the pool

-• The pool will need to be completely drained before you can begin work on the project.
+- The pool will need to be completely drained before you can begin work on the project.
+Use a submersible pump to drain the pool entirely.

 Prep work